-2.7.1 Volunteer Clean-ups
+2.7.1 Volunteer Cleanups

-The Town continues to recruit citizen volunteers to assist with clean up events, which prevents debris from entering local water bodies with stormwater runoff.
+The Town continues to recruit citizen volunteers to assist with cleanup events, which prevents debris from entering local water bodies with stormwater runoff.
 This effort is promoted by the Town and its citizen advisory committees.
-The Town tracks the number of participants in beach clean-ups and plans to quantify the amount of debris collected (weight or volume) and that material is properly disposed.
+The Town tracks the number of participants in beach cleanups and plans to quantify the amount of debris collected (weight or volume) and that material is properly disposed.

-2.7.2 Volunteer Plant-ins
+2.7.2 Volunteer Plantings

-The Town recruits citizen volunteers to assist with green initiatives such as a large scale plant-ins.
+The Town recruits citizen volunteers to assist with green initiatives such as a large scale plantings.
 For example, the Town organizes beach plantings each spring in May and June at Crab Meadow, Centerport, and Gold Star beaches.
 The Town tracks the number of volunteer participants.

-2.7.3 Watershed Management Plan Committees
+2.7.3 Watershed Management Plan Committee